pglass/learning-ruby/README.md

 (Keep in mind, Ruby strings are mutable)

 There are two ways to use symbols as keys in a map.
-This is the "rocket" way (the fat arrows are sometimes called "hash rockets")
+There is the "rocket" way (the fat arrows are sometimes called "hash rockets"):

 ```
 # :hello is a symbol that maps to a number